 Sometimes you need to change your terms and conditions of sale.
 Sometimes, by spreading your price over a series of months or years, you can sell far more than you are today, and the interest you can charge will more than make up for the delay in cash receipts.
 Sometimes you can combine products and services together with special offers and special promotions.
 Sometimes you can include free additional items that cost you very little to produce but make your prices appear far more attractive to your customers.

-In business, as in nature, whenever you experience resistance or frustration in any part of your sales or marketing activities, be open to revisiting that area.
+In business, as in nature, whenever you experience resistance or frustration in any part of your sales or marketing plan, be open to revisiting that area.
 Be open to the possibility that your current pricing structure is not ideal for the current market.
 Be open to the need to revise your prices, if necessary, to remain competitive, to survive and thrive in a fast-changing marketplace.

 The third habit in marketing and sales is to think in terms of promotion all the time.
 Promotion includes all the ways you tell your customers about your products or services and how you then market and sell to them.